nachomirsol/Skylab-Coders-Bootcamp-2018/curso/topics/js/readme.md

 This case you can make a constructor function with properties and methods as function parameters with a "this".
 Then you can create instances of that object function with "new", new User();
 it is highly recommended to create properties inside the constructor function and methods outside because of memory.
+Parameters of the constructor function are not obligatory.

 ```javascript